syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 ## Toolbars structure

-The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) uses multiple or multilevel toolbars to organize its tools effectively based on the available screen space.
-Around 40 toolbars are used to ensure comprehensive functionality.
-This approach is implemented on both mobile and desktop platforms to ensure that the user interface remains clean and accessible.
+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) features a built-in toolbar that utilizes multiple or multilevel toolbars.
+This design ensures that the user interface remains clean and accessible.
+We have incorporated approximately 40 toolbars to ensure comprehensive functionality across various platforms.
+These toolbars are strategically organized based on the available screen space, adapting to different screen sizes on both mobile and desktop platforms.
+This approach ensures that tools are easily accessible, preventing the interface from becoming cluttered.

 ### Need for using multiple toolbars

+Depending on the available screen space, the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) organizes its tools into multiple or multilevel toolbars on mobile and desktop platforms.
 The use of multiple toolbars in the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) is essential to maintain a user-friendly interface.
 By separating tools into different toolbars, users can quickly find and use the tools they need without the interface becoming cluttered.

 The names of these toolbars and its description are listed in the following sections.